 Experience in drug and alcohol rehabilitation – I developed a somatic therapy program for alcohol addiction recovery at Klinikum Spandau in Berlin, Germany.

-Grounded in mind/body practices –For my integrative mind/body approach I draw from over 20 years of practice in mindfulness meditation (Vipassana) and somatic practices such as Continuum Movement, Qigong, and Aikido.
+Grounded in mind/body practices –For my integrative mind/body approach I draw from over 20 years of practice in mindfulness meditation and somatic practices such as Continuum Movement, Qigong, and Aikido.
 I provided Zen Shiatsu and integrative bodywork, in private practice and for six years at UCSF Medical Center.

 Background in the arts and creativity – I have in-depth experience with unblocking creativity and using the arts for healing and change.
 I received an MFA in visual arts and photography from FH Bielefeld in Germany.
 I also taught movement-based theater improvisation for artistic and personal development in Europe and the Bay Area.
 I am a certified expressive arts practitioner trained at the Tamalpa Institute, a leading program for movement-based expressive arts for therapy, education and social change.

 Experience working with a diverse clientele – I work with people from a wide range of cultural, racial, religious and socio-economic backgrounds, including LGBTQ, cross-cultural partnerships, first- and second-generation immigrants and clients with multi-racial identity.
 My pronouns are he/him/his.